Developer Guide

 This implementation comes with some unforeseen consequences when it is used in tandem with the predicate system.

-Primarily the issue lay in having two people with similar names e.g. John Tan
+Primarily the issue lay in having two people with similar names e.g. John Tan and John Doe.

-in the command default adds or deletes the first(by creation order) John
+Using John in the command default adds or deletes the first(by creation order) John to/in the meeting which should not happen.

 As a result, we implemented further checks to ensure that the correct Person is being returned, while still using the predicate system.